-- 1 drop each of eucalyptus, lavender and tea tree essential oil
+- 1 Drop each of lavender, eucalyptus, and tea tree essential oils

 Then, if you can sneak the stuffed animal away (Sam was pitching a fit at this point), put the bag in the freezer.
 Maybe not on the frozen chicken, but you get the idea.
 Keep it in there for 30 minutes to an hour to kill any dust mites.
 Those nasty things love stuffed animals and can irritate allergies.
 Remove the stuffed animal and shake out the baking soda.